Historic Bandhavgarh Fort in India

 The fort steeps back into the history pages some two thousand years from date.
 It is mentioned in many ancient Hindu Scriptures.
 The name is attributed to Lord Ram who presented it to his brother Lord Laxman.
 Hence the name Bandhav means brother and Garh means a fort.

 Situated deep in the confines of dense Bandhavgarh Forest on top of a table top mountain, the once magnificent architecture lies in ruins.
 Neglect and degradation have taken over from the past glorious existence.
 The kings who came to rule over the region left their imprint on the crumbling walls and scattered objects of art.
-The most eye catching spectacles are the Statues of Lord Visnhu represented in zoomorphic forms.
+The most eye catching spectacles are the Statues of Lord Visnhu represented in zoo-morphic forms.
 Varah Avatar, Matsya Avatar and so on.

-Many dynasties who conquered the region made this fort their mainstay.
+Many dynasties which conquered the region made this fort their mainstay.
 Apart from the vantage point, the security and safety were the two factors which the hidden fort offered.
 The Gond Rulers where the first to construct the structure but additions have been made by other dynasties that ruled here.
 In spite of additions, the structure depicts Gond Architecture typical to Central India.

 Vishnu Idols At Fort Complex